-	These two games have completely distinct score systems.
-Paddle tennis has the same scoring style as Tennis.
+These two games have completely distinct scoring systems.
+Padel uses the same scoring style as tennis.

 Pickleball, on the other hand, has its scoring system.
 In most cases, the winner must score at least 11 points.
 Furthermore, they must have at least two points more than the other player.

 Now we’ll dive into the key difference between these sports and which one works best to play with.

 This is the only stroke you have control over, from the toss to the timing to the pace.
 Keep these suggestions in mind before doing a serving style.

 Use the third shot drop of solid paddles well.
 This is typically played when players hit hard and is a skill most essential for pickle ball.
 Only the serving team can score a point as well.